Grease trucks: Fat Sandwiches and other cuisine

 These inexpensive sandwiches (originally only $1 more than a regular hamburger) with the "sides" included within steadily rose in popularity, but the "Fat Cat" would remain the top seller until 1997, when a student named Darrell W. Butler created the "Fat Darrell" consisting of chicken fingers, mozzarella sticks, French fries, and marinara sauce.
 Butler told USA Today, "Like the typical college student, I was pretty much broke.
 I had been craving chicken fingers, mozzarella sticks and French fries all week long but I knew that I didn't have enough money to buy all three.
 I talked the guy behind the counter into putting them all onto a piece of bread for me.
 I guess it sounded like a good idea because the next 10 or so people all asked for the same thing."
+Shortly after followed the "Fat Romano", created by Rutgers senior Rich Romano, consisting of cheese steak, Taylor Ham, egg, french fries, lettuce and tomatoes.
 Since the creation of the "Fat Darrell," dozens of additional Fat Sandwich combinations have been composed, mostly by customer suggestions.
-Many combinations of available ingredients have been created, including multiple vegetarian options.
+Many combinations of available ingredients were created, including multiple vegetarian options.
 Fat sandwiches have become available in many short-order eateries and pizza places in and around New Brunswick.
-With popularity spreading beyond the region, and with nationwide media recognition, fat sandwich vendors are popping up on various college campuses around the country.
+With popularity spreading beyond the region, and with nationwide media recognition, fat sandwich vendors popped up on various college campuses around the country.

-Grease trucks were the featured location in episode 19 of Man v.
+The Grease trucks were the featured location in episode 19 of Man v.
 Food, season 2.
 Host Adam Richman attempted the "Fat Sandwich Challenge" at the R.U.
-Hungry? truck, in which eating five fat sandwiches in 45 minutes allows you to name a new sandwich on the menu, but he was able to finish only 4½ in the timeframe.
+Hungry? truck, in which eating five fat sandwiches in 45 minutes allows you to name a new sandwich on the menu, but he was able to finish only four and a half in the timeframe.

-Grease trucks are also notable for offering many types of mostly home-made Mediterranean food, such as gyros, falafel, and hummus, on pita bread.
-Also, occasionally or formerly available are baba ghanouj, stuffed grape leaves, Mujaddara, and spinach pies.
+The Grease trucks were also notable for offering many types of mostly home-made Mediterranean food, such as gyros, falafel, and hummus, on pita bread.
+Occasionally available were baba ghanouj, stuffed grape leaves, Mujaddara, and spinach pies.
 These choices came about because many of the vendors had come from Middle Eastern countries such as Lebanon and Egypt.
 These homemade healthier options were welcome for those not desiring the large number of calories which accompany fried foods.
-Other commonly available items include eggs, soup, gum, chips, cookies, muffins, and even homemade Rice Krispies Treats.
-As some trucks are open in the morning, breakfast grill items and bagels are also often available.
+Other commonly available items included eggs, soup, gum, chips, cookies, muffins, and even homemade Rice Krispies Treats.
+As some trucks were open in the morning, breakfast grill items and bagels were also available.